In one hundred words or less…

 - 43TEN Building Repositioning, the transformation of this existing warehouse site into a “Silicon Alley” office building in Long Island City

 We value people who are:

-- Multifaceted like a Diamond: Sure, the people we’re looking for have studied architecture and have had fifteen years of experience in our industry or more.
-But many of our most prized project managers are more than that.
-Some also have studied political science or philosophy, worked in finance, or made a killing playing video games.
-This interdisciplinary spirit allows our architects to see a project from a variety of angles and contribute in all sorts of unexpectedly valuable ways.
+- Multifaceted like a Diamond: Sure, the people we’re looking for have studied architecture and/or design, and have had about three to five years of experience in the industry.
+But many of our most prized designers aren’t just about that.
+Some have also studied political science or philosophy, worked in finance, or made a killing playing video games.
+This interdisciplinary spirit allows our designers to see a project from a multiplicity of angles and contribute in all sorts of unexpectedly valuable ways.

 - Self-driven: If a problem comes up, their pride won’t get in the way of admitting they need help, but they’ll research a problem thoroughly to see if they can solve it themselves.